Alpha Centauri: Alpha Centauri A

 Alpha Centauri A, also known as Rigil Kentaurus, is the principal member, or primary, of the binary system.
 It is a solar-like main-sequence star with a similar yellowish colour, whose stellar classification is spectral type G2-V; it is about 10% more massive than the Sun, with a radius about 22% larger.

+Although Alpha Centauri A shares the G2V spectral class and a similar surface temperature (~5790 K) with the Sun, it is roughly 10% more massive.
+Nominally, a mid-life star of 1.1 M_{⊙} would be hotter, falling into the G0V–G1V range (~6000 K).
+Its current solar-like temperature is a result of advanced stellar evolution (age of 5.3–6 Gyr) combined with high metallicity ([Fe/H] ≈ 0.2 dex, or ~60% higher than the Sun's).
+Nearing the end of its main-sequence lifetime, the star's outer layers have expanded to 1.22 R_{⊙}, which has cooled its photosphere down to solar temperatures, while its total luminosity has risen to 1.5 L_{⊙} due to the larger radiating surface area.
 When considered among the individual brightest stars in the night sky, it is the fourth-brightest at an apparent magnitude of +0.01, being slightly fainter than Arcturus at an apparent magnitude of −0.05.

 The type of magnetic activity on Alpha Centauri A is comparable to that of the Sun, showing coronal variability due to star spots, as modulated by the rotation of the star.
 However, since 2005 the activity level has fallen into a deep minimum that might be similar to the Sun's historical Maunder Minimum.
 Alternatively, it may have a very long stellar activity cycle and is slowly recovering from a minimum phase.